apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 The ARBAC checks when enabled, include the following:

-1. All service invocations, except AccessMgr and DelAccessMgr, perform an ADMIN permission check automatically corresponding with the exact service/API being called.
+a.
+All service invocations, except AccessMgr and DelAccessMgr, perform an ADMIN permission check automatically corresponding with the exact service/API being called.
  For example, the permission with an objectName: **org.apache.directory.fortress.core.impl.AdminMgrImpl** and operation name: **addUser** is automatically checked during the call to the **userAdd** service.
  This means at least one ADMIN role must be activated for the user calling the service that has been granted the required permission.
  The entire list of permissions in the table below..

-2. Some services (#'s 9,10,11,12 listed below) perform an ARBAC role range check on the target RBAC role.
+b..
+Some services (#'s 9,10,11,12 listed below) perform an ARBAC role range check on the target RBAC role.
  The Apache Fortress REST **roleAsgn**, **roleDeasgn**, **roleGrant** and **roleRevoke** services map to the **assignUser**, **deassignUser**, **grantPermission**, **revokePermission** Apache Fortress Core AdminMgr APIs respectively.
  During service dispatch of these APIs, the runtime will enforce ADMIN authority over the particular RBAC role that is being targeted in the HTTP request.
  These checks are based on a (hierarchical) range of roles, for which the target role must fall inside.